Skip to main content

 cordon integration enable codex --trust --service

-# Enable Hermes integration (defaults to user scope)
+# Enable Hermes integration (uses ~/.hermes/cordon.toml)

 cordon integration enable hermes